aaronbloomfield/pdr/labs/lab09-64bit/index.md

 - Consider the [memory Hierarchy](http://en.wikipedia.org/wiki/Memory_hierarchy) and try to reduce memory accesses (this includes `push` and `pop`).
 - Reduce the number of instructions used to create (and remove) the activation record; this was done in a few x86 examples we studied: [max](../../slides/08-x86.html#/max) and [fib](../../slides/08-x86.html#/fib)
 - Reduce the registers that are backed up to the stack in the calling convention
-- Can you offset things from `esp` instead of `ebp`?
-If so, then you don't have to set up the base pointer.
 - Many optimizations are listed [here](http://en.wikipedia.org/wiki/Category:Compiler_optimizations), but most would not apply to this one program.

 You will need to include at least one optimization beyond just figuring out how to write your subroutine with fewer instructions.
 You should put the optimizations used as a comment in the beginning of your assembly file.

 Note that we, too, can write the function in C++ and compile it with `clang++ -O2 -m64 -S -mllvm --x86-asm-syntax=intel`.
 And we will be looking at that assembly code when we grade the pre-lab.
 If you write your program this way, it constitutes an honor violation, so please hand-code the assembly yourself.